swcarpentry/python-novice-inflammation/_episodes/03-matplotlib.md

 > ## Making sure we have the data
 >
-> If you are continuing inthe same notebook from the previous episode you already
+> If you are continuing in the same notebook from the previous episode, you already
 > have a `data` variable and have imported `numpy`.
 If you are starting a new
 > notebook at this point you need the following two lines.
 >